 Helping you acquire property through a Sharia compliant mortgage

 Sharia compliant mortgages have brought a fresh approach to the market in recent years.
-They comply fully with Sharia law and therefore allowing those who could not purchase a property through a traditional mortgage, access to the market.
+Getting a Sharia compliant mortgage means they comply fully with Sharia law and therefore allow you to purchase a property where it would not of been possible with a traditional mortgage.

 A sharia compliant mortgage works in a slightly different way to a traditional mortgage.
 With your traditional mortgage the purchaser buys the property using funds put down as a deposit and the banks mortgage funds.
 They then pay interest on this amount and reduce the balance over the years.
 After the end of the mortgage term they will then own the property outright.